Shapkofil/dc20-g22/README.md

 ### Exploring notebooks

-In `dc2_g22/notebooks` you can find `*.ipynb` files that we used to process data and try out secondary models such as Prophet or Linear Regression, that didn't rely on pytorch.
+In 'dc2_g22/notebooks', you can find '*.ipynb' files that we used to process data and introduce new datasets.
+Additionally, you can find our EDA plots in 'recommendations.ipynb', predictive models such as Prophet in 'Prophet.ipynb', and our allocation system in 'police_force_allocation.ipynb'.